 Funding

 This study was performed in a studentship held by DJU funded by the BBSRC White Rose DTP (BB/J014443/1).
+The work continued to be funded thereafter by the BBSRC (BB/S01196X/1).

 Authors' contributions

 DJU, AJW and SMM wrote the manuscript.
 All authors read and approved the final manuscript.